Los Angeles's 8th City Council district

 Los Angeles's 8th City Council district is one of the fifteen districts in the Los Angeles City Council.
 It is currently represented by Democrat Marqueece Harris-Dawson since 2015 after winning an election to succeed Bernard C. Parks, who termed out.

 The district was created in 1925 after a new city charter was passed, which replaced the former "at large" voting system for a nine-member council with a district system with a 15-member council.
 As the city's population expanded to the west, the 8th District's boundaries gradually shifted that way as well.

 Geography

-The 8th District includes the neighborhoods of Baldwin Hills, Chesterfield Square, Crenshaw, Jefferson Park, and other communities of western South Los Angeles.
+The 8th District covers all or a portion of the following neighborhoods: Baldwin Hills, Chesterfield Square, Crenshaw, Jefferson Park, and other communities of western South Los Angeles.

 The district overlaps California's 37th and 43rd congressional districts, California's 28th and 35th State Senate districts, as well as California's 55th, 57th, and 61st State Assembly districts.